Imelda Marcos: Early life

 Imelda Remedios Visitación Romuáldez was born at dawn in San Miguel, Manila, on July 2, 1929.
-Her parents were Vicente Orestes Romuáldez (1885–1955), a lawyer, and his second wife, Maria Remedios Trinidad (1902–1938).
+Her parents were Vicente Orestes Romuáldez, a lawyer, and his second wife, María Remedios Trinidad who was born and raised in Baliwag, Bulacan.
 Imelda is the sixth of Vicente's eleven children, and Remedios' firstborn.
-Her paternal great-grandfather is Fray Francisco Miguel Lopez Silgado, a Spanish Friar and silversmith from Granada, Andalusia who became the parish priest of Pandacan in Manila.
+Her paternal great-grandfather was Fray Francisco Miguel López Silgado, a Spanish friar and silversmith from Granada, Andalusia, who became the parish priest of Pandacan in Manila.

 Born into the Romualdez political dynasty from the province of Leyte, Imelda grew up in a wealthy clan of devout Catholics.
 She was baptized in the nearby San Miguel Church on the day after her birth.

-Notable members of Imelda's family include the clan matriarch Doña Trinidad Lopez de Romualdez; her uncle Norberto Romualdez, who was a Supreme Court Associate Justice; and her younger brother Benjamin "Kokoy" Romualdez, who served as Governor of Leyte and later as an ambassador under the regime of Imelda's husband, Ferdinand Marcos.
+Notable members of Imelda's family include the clan matriarch Doña Trinidad López de Romuáldez; her uncle Norberto Romualdez, who was a Supreme Court Associate Justice; and her younger brother Benjamin "Kokoy" Romualdez, who served as Governor of Leyte and later as an ambassador under the regime of Imelda's husband, Ferdinand Marcos.

-At the time of her birth, the Romualdezes were wealthy.
-Around 1932, the financial conditions of Imelda's family began to decline.
+At the time of her birth, the Romuáldez clan were wealthy, until around 1932 when the fortune of Imelda's family began to decline.

-Imelda's parents were separated for a time, during which Remedios worked for the nuns at the Asilo de San Vicente de Paul.
+Imelda's parents separated for a time, during which Remedios worked for the nuns at the Asilo de San Vicente de Paul.
 Vicente and Remedios eventually reconciled but to avoid further conflict, she and her children, including Imelda, moved to their house's garage.
-In 1937, after Conchita's birth, Remedios's health began to fail and she died on April 7, 1938, due to double pneumonia.
-In her ten years of marriage, Remedios had six children – Imelda, Benjamin, Alita, Alfredo, Armando, and Conchita.
-Remedios was born and raised in Baliwag, Bulacan.
+In 1937, after Conchita's birth, Remedios' health began to fail and she died on April 7, 1938, due to double pneumonia.
+In her ten years of marriage, Remedios had six children: Imelda, Benjamín, Alita, Alfredo, Armando, and Conchita.

-In November 1938, Imelda's father gave up Manila due to his declining fortunes in his law practice and returned to Tacloban, where he could support his family with a simpler lifestyle.
+In November 1938, Imelda's father gave up living in Manila due to his declining fortunes in his law practice and returned to Tacloban, where he could support his family with a simpler lifestyle.
 She grew up speaking the Waray language, and then learned the Tagalog language and eventually English.